- Ph.D., University of Tennessee, 1983

 Youth-Nex is a University-wide nexus for innovative and translational research that bridges to practice.
-It is the only center in the country accommodating work on diverse aspects of youth development including mental health, educational functioning, citizenship, social functioning and physical health.
+It is the only center in the country accommodating simultaneous work on multiple aspects of youth development including mental health, educational functioning, citizenship, social functioning and physical health.
 The center brings new and exciting potential for advancement in this emerging and important area of study.

 Biography and Research Interests

 Tolan continues to work from the developmental-ecological approach that has characterized his risk and prevention efforts for 30 years.
 He is a frequent consultant to agencies, government groups and foundations advising and presenting at hearings, meetings, and institutions around the country, including board membership for the Blueprints for Youth Development and Violence Prevention.
 He has been the Principal Investigator on multiple National Institute of Health (NIH) and other funded projects and he has authored over 160 publications.

-Tolan is co-editor of a special issue of Child Development (2011)—the flagship journal for child development research.
+Tolan was co-editor of a special issue of Child Development (2011)—the flagship journal for child development research.
 He is also co-editor of the book, Disruptive Behavior Disorders, part of the Advances in Development and Psychopathology: Brain Research Foundation Symposium Series (Springer, 2013) and a forthcoming special issue of Journal of Research in Adolescence on positive youth development implications for intervention research.
-Other writings include “Children’s mental health as a primary care and concern: A system for comprehensive support and service,” published in 2005 in American Psychologist.
-Tolan was chair of the American Psychological Association’s Working Group on Children’s Mental Health (1999-2001).
-He has been a member of several commissions and boards related to youth development including the Blueprints for Violence Prevention, a project of the Center for the Study and Prevention of Violence at the University of Colorado.
+Other writings include “Children’s mental health as a primary care and concern: A system for comprehensive support and service,” published in 2005 in American Psychologist based on work when Tolan was chair of the American Psychological Association’s Working Group on Children’s Mental Health (1999-2001).